 Internet-based interventions can help individuals manage heavy drinking, but do they save employers and society money?

-Heavy alcohol use, including but not limited to alcohol use disorder, is associated with substantial economic costs to employers and society.
-Internet-based interventions are often helpful in reducing heavy drinking at relatively low cost to individuals.
-This study explored whether these kinds of interventions can also save employers and society money by increasing people’s productivity and reducing costs related to healthcare for alcohol related problems.
+Heavy alcohol use is associated with substantial economic costs to employers and society.
+Internet-based interventions can be helpful and low cost.
+This study explored whether they can also save employers and society money by increasing people’s productivity and reducing costs related to healthcare for alcohol-related problems.